archman-dev/website/.github/instructions/docs/build-article.v1.0.0.md

 - [ ] Pseudocode/config/code samples have filenames and `showLineNumbers`; programming examples include Python, Go, and Node.js tabs when appropriate.
 - [ ] Tables used where they improve clarity.
 - [ ] External links open in new tab, include `rel="nofollow noopener noreferrer"`, and show ↗️.
-- [ ] References section included when any external materials are cited.
+- [ ] References section included when any external materials are cited and uses an ordered list (1., 2., …).
+- [ ] For Showcase/Vs, tone semantics applied: positive → "positive"; negative/error-like → "warning"; neutral-but-notable → "info".
+- [ ] Internal cross-links added for canonical topics mentioned in the text, with paths verified against `./docs/**` (canonical-first, then existence check).
 - [ ] Any generated images placed under `./static/img/**` mirroring the doc path.